loveencounterflow/icql-dba/README.md

 * [ ] `better-sqlite3` `transaction()` docs say: "The wrapped function will also have access to the same `this` binding as the transaction function."—see whether that makes sense to re-implement for the other context handlers.
+* [ ] consider to implement context managers in `guy` using the [callable-class pattern](https://github.com/loveencounterflow/gaps-and-islands#callable-instances) and re-implement (and also rename) contextualizers using `class With_transaction extends guy...Context_manager`